Work-Life Balance

 • Average working hours were 42.5 hours per week, compared to 40.9 hours in the United States, 43.2 hours in Australia, 43.8 hours in Italy and 47.1 hours in Japan.

-• Some 44 per cent said they take work calls or check e-mail in the evening at home.
+• Some 44 per cent said they took work calls or check e-mail in the evening at home.
 This was 10 percentage points higher than average, double that for Germany and exceeded only by the Netherlands (46 per cent).

 • Only 29 per cent said they never worked weekends compared to 65 per cent in Spain and 55 per cent in France.
 One-quarter reported working at least three weekends a month.